CombiMatrix-AI/ChipInterfaceFinal/README.md

+# WORK IN PROGRESS!!!

+This slim branch is an attempt to move software off of Labwindows while also modernizing and making it system agnostic.
+This is a precursor and will work alongside development of Python compatible chip control libraries.

 # CMAI Chip Interface Software

 Software to control CMAI chip and apply voltages.
 Working on Windows 11 with AdLink PCIe-9101 card and Keithley 6485.